bixiangpeng/HiSIF-DTA/README.md

       | __TDNet__ (Top-Down) |  0.988 | 0.945 | 0.952 |
       | __BUNet__ (Bottom-Up)|  0.986 | 0.947 | 0.947|

+   💡 The performance of baseline models can be found in `experimental_results.ipynb`.

 * ### Reproduce the results with singal command
    To facilitate the reproducibility of our experimental results, we have provided a Docker Image-based solution that allows for reproducing our experimental results on multiple datasets with just a single command.
 You can easily experience this function with the following simple command：